Create a Website Account - Manage notification subscriptions, save form progress and more.

 This is a mandate of Public Act 206 of 1893 as amended, also known as the Michigan General Property Tax Law.

 Very low interest financing for repairs or emergency repairs to single-family residential dwellings.

-Interest rates are determined by household size and income.
-Deferred loans are 0% with no monthly payments, and 0 to 3% interest with payments, maximum mortgage of 25 years.
+Mortgage interest rates are currently 0% interest with payments and a maximum mortgage of 25 years.
 Payments are determined by the amount of repairs to a dwelling.